Course Catalog

 7 units

 An introduction to research methods used to investigate human psychology.
 Course emphasizes critical thinking, designing and conducting research, analyzing and interpreting data, and writing a professional research report.
-(Formerly course 3.)
-Prerequisite(s): Entry Level Writing and Composition requirements; Applied Mathematics and Statistics 2 or 3, or Mathematics 3 or higher level Mathematics course; and course 2 or Applied Mathematics and Statistics 5 or 7/7L.
+Prerequisites: Entry Level Writing and Composition requirement; AM 3 or AM 6, or MATH 3 or higher level Math course, or math placement (MP) score of 300 or higher, or AP Calculus AB exam score of 3 or higher; and PSYC 2, or STAT 5, or STAT 7 and STAT 7L.

 PSYC 102